-The objective of the Exascale Co-design Center for Materials in Extreme Environments (ExMatEx) is to establish the interrelationship among algorithms, system software, and hardware required to develop a multiphysics exascale simulation framework for modeling materials subjected to extreme mechanical and radiation environments.
-Such a simulation capability will play a key role in solving many of today’s most pressing problems, including producing clean energy, extending nuclear reactor lifetimes, and certifying the aging nuclear stockpile.
+The objective of the Exascale Co-design Center for Materials in Extreme Environments (ExMatEx) is to establish the interrelationship among algorithms, system software, and hardware required to develop a multiphysics exascale simulation framework for modeling materials subjected to extreme mechanical and radiation environments. binary trade option Such a simulation capability will play a key role in solving many of today’s most pressing problems, including producing clean energy, extending nuclear reactor lifetimes, and certifying the aging nuclear stockpile.

 Our goal is to establish the interrelationships between hardware, middleware (software stack), programming models and algorithms to enable a productive exascale environment for multiphysics simulations of materials in extreme mechanical and radiation environments.